26 Jan 2018

 - A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to Italy amounted to US$20.3 billion in 2015, with China’s contributing US$91 million.
-As of the end of 2015, China’s total stock of FDI in Italy exceeded US$932 million, up from US$74.4 million in 2006.
-Investment from Hong Kong, however, is far from significant.
+- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to Italy amounted to US$29.0 billion in 2016, with China’s contributing US$633 million.
+As of the end of 2016, China’s total stock of FDI in Italy exceeded US$1.5 billion, up from US$127 million in 2007.
+Hong Kong, holding an FDI stock of US$678 million as of end-2016, was Italy’s third-largest Asian investor (after Japan and the Chinese mainland).

 - To spur economic growth, the Italian government has put in place comprehensive reforms such as new labour legislation, new financial tools for real estate and dedicated business courts to resolve disputes involving foreign investors to make Italy a more business-friendly economy to invest in.
 Meanwhile, fiscal incentives including 25% tax credit for private investments in R&D (50% for projects with universities or research centres) and 15% tax credit for investments in machinery and capital goods are made widely available to promote investment into industries such as electro-mechanical, tourism, agri-food processing, fashion, life sciences and chemical.
 More information on the investment environment and the relevant regulations can be found at the Italian Investment Promotion Agency (INVITALIA).